hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - This compact book includes continuum mechanics and thermodynamics, but ranges well beyond these to discuss other topics in continuum physics, including electromagnetic, thermoelecric and optical phenomena, including photonics.
 Unfortunately the book lacks both problems and an index.
 - Benny Lautrup, 2011:  *Physics of Continuous Matter: Exotic and Everyday Phenomena in the Macroscopic World*, 2d edition.
 CRC Press.
     - This massive text is the most comprehensive contemporary introductory book on continuum mechanics by a physicist.
 It is aimed at third-year undergraduates or higher.
 "Answers" to odd-numbered problems are found in the back, but some are actually just hints while others outline the solution.
 - Arnold Sommerfeld, 1950:  *Mechanics of Deformable Bodies*, 2d edition.
 Translated by G. Kuerti.
 Lectures on Theoretical Physics, vol. 2.
-Academic Press.  \[Out of print\]
+Academic Press.
+Original German edition, 1943.
     - The author was a distinguished physicist who made pivotal contributions to both classical and modern physics; four of his doctoral students and three of his post-docs later won Nobel Prizes.
+Answers and comments to problems are provided.
 - Kip S. Thorne & Roger D. Blandford, 2021:  *Elasticity & Fluid Dynamics*.
 Modern Classical Physics, vol. 3.
 Princeton University Press.
     - The material is also available in the authors' massive parent text, *Modern Classical Physics* (2014).
 Thorne, of course, is a 2017 Nobel Laureate in Physics; co-author of the famous general relativity text,  *Gravitation* by Misner, Thorne, and Wheeler; and an executive producer for the 2014 film *Interstellar*.
 - James S. Trefil, 1975:  *Introduction to the Physics of Fluids and Solids*.
 Pergamon.
 Reprinted with corrections by Dover, 2010.